Ares-Developers/Ares-docs/new/manual.rst

 No Guard Area on Self
 `````````````````````

-Medics usually get a guard area cursor on themselves to players can set the to
+Medics usually get a guard area cursor on themselves so players can set them to
 guard mode by clicking.
 This prevents infantry with negative damage weapons to
 have deploy ability. :game:`Ares` adds a tag to turn this feature off.